 How to Start Your Second Passport Journey

-Another point that is important to check is the tax regime of both the current and the potential country that will be issuing the new passport.
-If the idea is to also live in the new nation, be sure to check if it has a tax treaty to where you are originally from, so you do not fall under a double taxation situation that will weigh on your earnings.
+If you want to also live in your new country, be sure to check if it has a tax treaty to where you are originally from, so you do not fall under a double taxation situation that will weigh on your earnings.

 FAQ